4DR1455/Infinity_mario_game/README.md

 To add your score: Commit a change directly to classification.txt

-NOT COMPILING???
-Don't panic; there are some compatibilities that you must check.
+***NOT COMPILING???*** Don't panic; there are some compatibilities that you must check.
 I don't know which will crash in your case, but in mine, VSCode compiled, but the normal terminal didn't.
 It was because my VSCode has access to more libraries, specifically XKBlib.h.
-Just install the ones you don't have, or maybe try compiling from VSCode.
+Just install the ones you don't have, or maybe try compiling from VSCode. **If you just want to play**, you can try on executing ./mario_pro_2 at main folder repository, so you don't need to deal with compatibilities, this si the executable.